Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 1. Download and boot a Ubuntu 20.04 Vagrant box
 1. Enable nested virtualization in the Virtualbox settings of the VM
-1. Install A inside of the box
+1. Install Ansible inside of the box
 1. Use Vagrant provisioning to install netsim-tools to /opt/netsim-tools
 1. Change the owner of /opt/netsim-tools to the vagrant user
-1. Add the vagrant user to the libvirt group
+1. Add the vagrant user to the libvirt group so we can use libvirt without `sudo`
+1. Install the dependencies of netsim-tools to the system Python interpreter

+*Note: We are using the system Python interpreter here instead of the virtual Python environment the netsim-tools install playbook creates.
+Normally, this would be a bad idea, but because this is a throwaway VM we can remove that complexity.*

 The output of the Ansible playbook should be echoed to the shell running `vagrant up` so if there are any issues during the provisioning you should